nicenemo/franken-planck/README.md

 # Franken-Planck

 Franken-Planck is my evolving 8 layer custom keymap for a 47 key Rev 6.
 Planck Keyboard.
-Ideas from others were assimilated in Borg like fashion.
-Resistance is futile, I am a Cyclon |)
+Ideas from others were assimilated in Borg like fashion. _Resistance is futile, I am a Cyclon |)_

+1. hjkl cursor keys
+2. home row modifiers
+3. left num-pad
+4. right mouse-pad
+5. num-pad style function keys layer
+6. media key layer
+7. start calculator and other apps layer
+8. NEO2 layer
+9. Hyper key on ESC

 The Franken-Planck Layout firmware was created with the online [QMK Configurator](https://config.qmk.fm).
 It is just a JSON file that can be turned into C code and baked into firmware.
 Either using QMK's online tooling or locally  with the [QMK CLI tools](https://docs.qmk.fm/#/cli).

-You can use the online firmware builder but then the mouse layer will not work.
+You can use the online configurator.

 ## Own ideas